 Margie's work focuses on how to prevent unintentional injuries, particularly in resource-strapped countries.

-There are plenty of interventions that could save lives.
-Road injuries are the biggest issue, but drowning and falls are also significant problems.
+While road injuries are the biggest issue, Margie's work also canvases other significant problems of drowning, burns and falls, and identifies interventions that could save lives.
 Her research looks at what works, specifically in developing countries.
 It will provide evidence on how to prevent injuries before they happen.
 But it will also hope to look at the post-crash phase, working with nurses – who are the mainstay of healthcare provision in developing countries – to provide optimum treatment management.
 In some developing countries, traumatic injuries account for up to 70%-80% of the caseloads in emergency rooms.
 If you can stop these injuries upstream, there are enormous gains for healthcare systems, both financially and in terms of workforce needs.